 a.
 List the date(s) you were admitted to the bar of any state and any lapses in membership.
+List any state in which you applied for reciprocal admission without taking the bar examination and the date of such admission or refusal of such admission.
 Please explain the reason for any lapse in membership.
-Massachusetts, 1996 District of Columbia, 1998 There have been no lapses in membership.
+Massachusetts, 1996 District of Columbia, 1998 (reciprocal admission) There have been no lapses in membership.
 I have been an inactive member of both bars (judicial status) since my appointment to the bench in 2013. b.
 List all courts in which you have been admitted to practice, including dates of admission and any lapses in membership.
 Please explain the reason for any lapse in membership.
 Give the same information for administrative bodies that require special admission to practice.
 Supreme Court of the United States, 2000 United States Court of Appeals for the Fourth Circuit, 2008 United States Court of Appeals for the District of Columbia Circuit, 2005 United States Court of Appeals for the First Circuit, 1998 United States District Court for the District of Columbia, 2009 United States District Court for the District of Massachusetts, 1997 United States Court of Federal Claims, 2008 District of Columbia Court of Appeals, 1998 There have been no lapses in membership.